-The Potomac Overlook Historic District: An Amendment to the Master Plan for Historic Preservation contains the text and supporting documentation for the amendment to the Master Plan for Historic Preservation in Montgomery County, Maryland (1979), as amended; Bethesda-Chevy Chase Master Plan (1990), as amended; and The General Plan (on Wedges and Corridors) for the Physical Development of the Maryland-Washington Regional District in Montgomery and Prince George's Counties (1964), as amended.
+♦ he Potomac Overlook Historic District: An Amendment to the Master Plan for Historic Preservation contains the text and supporting documentation for the amendment to the Master Plan for Historic Preservation in Montgomery County, Maryland (1979), as amended; Bethesda-Chevy Chase Master Plan (1990), as amended; and The General Plan (on Wedges and Corridors) for the Physical Development of the Maryland-Washington Regional District in Montgomery and Prince George's Counties (1964), as amended.

 The Potomac Overlook Historic District: An Amendment to the Master Plan for Historic Preservation addresses nineteen houses located approximately two-and-a-half miles to the southwest of downtown Bethesda and overlooking the Potomac River.
 In July 2019, the majority of Potomac Overlook residents signed a petition and requested evaluation of the subject properties for potential listing and protection under §24A of the Montgomery County Code.
-On June 9, 2021, the Historic Preservation Commission (HPC) recommended that the Planning Board list the subject property in the Locational Atlas and Index of Historic Sites and requests that the County Council approve an amendment to the Master Plan for Historic Preservation to designate Potomac Overlook as a Master Plan Historic District.
-On November 18, 2021, the Planning Board concurred with the HPC's recommendation, listed the district in the Locational Atlas and Index of Historic Sites in Montgomery County, and recommended designation in the Master Plan for Historic Preservation.
+In June 2021, the Historic Preservation Commission (HPC) recommended that the Planning Board list the subject property in the Locational Atlas and Index of Historic Sites and requested that the County Council approve an amendment to the Master Plan for Historic Preservation to designate Potomac Overlook as a Master Plan Historic District.
+In November 2021, the Planning Board concurred with the HPC's recommendation, listed the district in the Locational Atlas and Index of Historic Sites in Montgomery County, and recommended designation in the Master Plan for Historic Preservation.
+In April 2022, the County Council approved the Planning Board Draft Amendment.